szibis/sensu-plugins/handlers/hipchat/README.md

 * Info about alert duration
 * Info about each target alert level, alert code
 * Info about current target and warning/critical levels
+* Playbook variable support in advance mode for graphite (add your procedures or wiki links)